mbict/webapp.archive/README.md

 =======

 Webapp is to simplify the setup of routing for a webapp or microservice.
-The routing is based on httprouter with additional chaining and grouping support.
+The routing is based on github.com/julienschmidt/httprouter with additional chaining and grouping support.

 Install
 =======